 Norman WATTS #2667

 Recently widowed, Norman 'Alfred' Henry Watts volunteered to serve for his country in August 1916.
-Formerly employed at the Ebbw Vale Brickworks, Ipswich he was the son of Englishman Withers Cazalet Watts and Torres Strait Island woman Violet Inglebee Blakesley, who's family was from Tutu (Warrior Island).
+Formerly employed at the Ebbw Vale Brickworks, Ipswich he was the son of Englishman Withers Cazalet Watts and a Kabi Kabi woman, Violet Inglebee Blakesley.

 Watts trained at Bell's Paddock Camp, Enoggera before embarking on board HMAT Kyarra in November 1916 with the 5th Reinforcements for the 41st Infantry Battalion, bound for England.
 After spending the best part of the 1916/1917 winter in England, Watts embarked for France in June and joined his unit in the field in July 1917 at Messines.